KothaChaiyo/Room-Finder-Application-Project-I-/README.md

         -> Directly run create.php file (it is under Public folder)

-  To connect to database in the file your are working on:
+  To import database connection to the file your are working on:

         -> include connect.php (it is under Public folder) in your file -> $connection is defined as connection variable in connect.php , use that while making queries